Trusted Sources Critical for COVID-19 Vaccine Outreach

 Wyche, assistant vice president for strategic planning and pharmacy services at Augusta University (AU) Health in Georgia, appeared with Charles Goodman, pastor of the Tabernacle Baptist Church, in a February educational video to talk about vaccination.

-Wyche and Goodman told viewers at the outset that they would focus on facts and tackle issues that undermined to vaccine confidence in the majority Black local community.
+Wyche and Goodman told viewers at the outset that they would focus on facts and tackle issues that undermined vaccine confidence in the majority Black local community.

 Goodman shared his initial worries that the vaccines had been rushed into peoples’ arms without adequate testing.
 That concern is real in Black and Brown communities, where memories of the infamous Tuskegee syphilis study foster ongoing mistrust of the healthcare system.